simplyhexagonal/short-unique-id/README.md

 ## Open source notice

-This project is open to updates by its users, I ensure that PRs are relevant to the community.
+This project is part of the [Open Collective](https://opencollective.com/simplyhexagonal) project [Simply Hexagonal](https://simplyhexagonal.org) and is open to updates by its users, we ensure that PRs are relevant to the community.
 In other words, if you find a bug or want a new feature, please help us by becoming one of the [contributors](#contributors-) ✌️ !
 See the [contributing section](#contributing).